Real Estate 2022

 50 Oregon Albums That Define Our State

-From Elliott Smith to Emancipator, Cool Nutz to Quasi, we’re running down the 50 albums that define our state.
+From Elliott Smith to Emancipator, Cool Nutz to Quasi, we’re running down the Beaver State’s most essential LPs.

 03/23/2022 Edited by Conner Reed By Conner Reed, Gabriel Granillo, Karly Quadros, Katherine Chew Hamilton, Margaret Seiler, and Fiona McCann